Study hints at link between 'ultra-processed' foods and cancer | The Japan Times

-PARIS – New scientific research published this week suggested a link between cancer and “ultra-processed” foods such as cookies, fizzy drinks and sugary cereals, though some experts cautioned against reading too much into the study results.
+PARIS – New scientific research published this week suggests a link between cancer and “ultra-processed” foods such as cookies, fizzy drinks and sugary cereals, though some experts have cautioned against reading too much into the study results.

 Researchers from France and Brazil used data from nearly 105,000 French adults who completed online questionnaires detailing their intake of 3,300 different food items.